British Tamils: Politics

 The Sri Lankan Civil War has played a crucial role in the political actions of the Eelam Tamil community.
-A number of activist organisations have been established by first generation immigrants in order to represent the voice of the Eelam Tamil community on the island, and several major protests have been held in order to forward various viewpoints surrounding the civil war, most notable of which was a mass demonstration in April 2009 which drew nearly 100,000 protestors.
+A number of activist organisations have been established by first generation immigrants in order to represent the voice of the Eelam Tamil community on the island, and several major protests have been held in order to forward various viewpoints surrounding the Eelam war, most notable of which was a mass demonstration in April 2009 which drew nearly 100,000 protestors.

 The second generation have, however, generally been more emotionally detached from the politics of the civil war, giving more priority to the issues in the United Kingdom and European Union, and preferring to refrain from involving themselves into the more extreme activism surrounding the civil war.

 Culture

 The second generation generally do not speak Tamil fluently enough to relate to South Asian culture and media, beyond news and politics, and therefore have traditionally avoided popular Indian culture like Kollywood (music and films) and literature.
 A number of scholars have suggested that this points to a relative success of integration by the community.

-However, a number of Tamil Language schools ran by community groups and organisations have seen the second generation picking up spoken and written Tamil.
-In 2019, even a speech competition was conducted which saw around 40 second generation kids from across the UK participate.
-This was organised by Northern Tamil Association in partnership with Indian Language and Art Centre.